metteo/jts/README.md

 [Maven Releases](http://metteo.github.io/jts/maven/releases)

-\*Currently covarage is calculated on whole project, not only jts-core (which is most relevant)
+\*Currently coverage is calculated on whole project, not only jts-core (which is most relevant)